Mutotu/python_sqlalchemy_apartments/README.md

 - Look up William, save him to a variable, and print it

-- Look up archstone, and save it to a variable.
+- Look up archstone, save it to a variable, and print it.

 - Change Jane's age to 30.